-NU650 Quality Assurance, Patient Safety, and Regulatory Compliance setting.
+NU650 Quality Assurance, Patient Safety, and Regulatory Compliance

+This course provides the student with an understanding of healthcare quality improvement including methods and tools to increase patient safety, improve healthcare outcomes and reduce risk in the healthcare setting.
 It focuses on applying expert knowledge and management expertise to the challenges faced by healthcare organizations.
 Healthcare organizations are held accountable for ensuring the quality of care and services.
 Students will explore the role of leadership in the success of quality and performance improvement initiatives.
 Quality management and performance improvement and management concepts, systems, practices, and technologies will be examined.